-Dec.
-02, 2020 Nomenclature of Major Fields on Academic Degrees in Japan (AY2019 survey results released)Japan
+Nomenclature of Major Fields on Academic Degrees in Japan (AY2021 survey results released)Japan

-National Institution for Academic Degrees and Quality Enhancement of Higher Education (NIAD-QE) has released the nomenclature of academic fields based on results of AY2019 survey conducted with the cooperation of universities nationwide (792 universities target for survey, 761 respondents, response rate 96.10%)
+National Institution for Academic Degrees and Quality Enhancement of Higher Education (NIAD-QE) has released the results of AY2021 survey on nomenclature of academic fields conducted with the cooperation of universities nationwide (809 universities target for survey, 760 respondents, response rate 93.94%)

 In order to perform survey-based research regarding Japan's academic degree system, and to provide information related thereto, NIAD-QE conducts the survey every year by distributing online questionnaire forms to universities throughout Japan, with request for response by each university.

 (*) The data published on the NIAD-QE website will be overwritten upon announcement of the next academic year's survey results.